stephaneVercouillieBMID/slate/source/sharedata.html.md

 **amr** | Never |
 **azp** | Never |

-However, before being able to store and use the returned claims from <i>"id_token"</i> and the <i>"access_token"</i>, you MUST validate these strings by following the ID Token and Access Token validation rules described in the sections below.
+However, before being able to store and use the returned values from <i>"id_token", you will first need to validate it by following the the ID Token validation rules described in the section below.

 ### ID Token validation